InfectedDuck/Web-scraping-spotify-obtaining-the-lyrics-for-the-songs/README.md

 Downloads last videos only
 ## Currently working on this project

-## After will write code to search the name to find the lyrics, however the main problem is that it is hard to find a site, where the lyrics of all songs will be placed, in some of them there are no japanese songs, while other do not have an english songs.
+## Future Work
+The next step involves implementing functionality to search for song lyrics based on the song name.
+However, a key challenge is identifying a comprehensive source for lyrics.
+Some websites lack lyrics for Japanese songs, while others may not include English songs, making it difficult to find a single platform that provides lyrics for all languages and genres.